galliumdata/adumbra/README.md

 and the bits are distributed into the bitmap using the hash.

-Adumbra also randomizes all the least significant bits of other pixels to make it more difficult to determine whether the bitmap contains a secret message, and how long that message may be.
+Adumbra can also randomize the least significant bits of other pixels to make it more difficult to determine whether the bitmap contains a secret message, and how long that message may be.